 This is your complete guide to figuring out how much AC costs per month.
 In the summer months, the heat can cause most of us to turn to the air conditioner for comfort.
 Many consumers wonder about the costs of an air conditioner and how much it might affect their budget.
-In this guide we are going to cover the cost to run AC for the month and how to calculate your AC costs.
+In this guide, we are going to cover the cost of running AC for the month and how to calculate your AC costs.
+Most people don’t know that their central air conditioner could be costing them anywhere between $30 -$700 per month!
+However, that number could be more or less depending on the size of your unit and how frequently you use it.
+So, if you want to learn how to calculate the costs of your air conditioner per month, keep reading!

-Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill, but to also become more energy efficient.
+Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but to also become more energy efficient.
 We hope find this post helpful!
 And makes it easier for you to know more about appliance energy usage.
-Be sure to also check out our one of a kind energy savings calculator!
+Be sure to also check out our one-of-a-kind energy savings calculator!

 The Energy Professor Electricity Rate Check Tool

-How Much Does it Cost to Run an Air Conditioner 2023?
+How Much Does it Cost to Run an Air Conditioner 2024?

 Formula to estimate the costs of your air conditioner: